postmanlabs/labs-docs/src/pages/docs/publishing-your-api/publishing-your-docs.md

 ![Collection Discovery](https://assets.postman.com/postman-docs/discovery-switch-template.jpg)

 * Choose __Add to API Network__ to [feature your docs in the Postman publisher network](/docs/postman-for-publishers/api-network/add-api-network/).
-* Choose __Add to Postman Templates__ to [share your collection with the Postman community](/docs/postman-for-publishers/postman-templates/add-templates/) and make it discoverable via the app.
+* Choose __Add to Postman Templates__ to [share your collection with the Postman community](/docs/postman-for-publishers/postman-templates/add-templates/) and make it discoverable via Postman.

 You can only add to API Network when publishing from a team.
 You can configure your team profile by clicking __Public Profile Settings__, enabling your profile, and filling out your team details for display.